-- 6.83 The following boundary interfaces should be considered alongside the development of each plot: - An appropriate pedestrian crossing point could be developed over the tram lines at the junction with the proposed Avenue route. - An appropriate pedestrian crossing point could be developed over the tram lines at the junction with the road to the southwest of plots A and B. - The existing pedestrian crossing over Great Ancoats adjacent to the tram lines could be improved
+- 6.82 The following boundary interfaces should be considered alongside the development of each plot: - An appropriate pedestrian crossing point could be developed over the tram lines at the junction with the proposed Avenue route. - An appropriate pedestrian crossing point could be developed over the tram lines at the junction with the road to the southwest of plot A. - 6.83 The existing pedestrian crossing over Great Ancoats adjacent to the tram lines could be improved.